moksonyb/pretix-sumup-payment-plus/README.rst

+#UNDER DEVELOPMENT
 Pretix SumUp Payment
 ==========================

 This is a plugin for `pretix`_.

-Enables credit card payments via SumUp
+Enables Credit card, iDEAL, Apple Pay and Google Pay payments via SumUp

 Development setup
 -----------------